arnab132/Kmeans-Iris/README.md

 The algorithm will categorize the items into k groups of similarity.
 To calculate that similarity, we will use the euclidean distance as measurement.

+Iris Dataset:
+Iris dataset is perhaps the best known database to be found in the pattern recognition literature.
+Fisher's paper is a classic in the field and is referenced frequently to this day.
+(See Duda & Hart, for example.)
+The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
+One class is linearly separable from the other 2; the latter are NOT linearly separable from each other.

+Predicted attribute: class of iris plant.

+This is an exceedingly simple domain.

+This data differs from the data presented in Fishers article (identified by Steve Chadwick, spchadwick '@' espeedaz.net ).
+The 35th sample should be: 4.9,3.1,1.5,0.2,"Iris-setosa" where the error is in the fourth feature.
+The 38th sample: 4.9,3.6,1.4,0.1,"Iris-setosa" where the errors are in the second and third features.

 The algorithm works as follows:

 First we initialize k points, called means, randomly.